-Let us reduce the moisture in your crawlspace and make your entire home healthier with our ’58 Foundations crawlspace encapsulation system.
+Let us reduce the moisture in your crawlspace and make your entire home healthier with our ’58 Foundations & Waterproofing crawlspace encapsulation system.

 A musty smell in a crawlspace is a sure sign of mold.
 Many people are allergic to mold; it can also lead to the degradation of building materials and cause structural damage due to wood rot.
 A common sign of damage is a sagging floor.
 Mold can be a serious problem, and a significant buildup of mold will result in a need for a sagging floor repair.

-If a crawlspace isn’t sealed from the exterior and has a high moisture content, it can become a haven for termites, ants, bees, and rodents.
+If a crawlspace isn’t sealed from the exterior and has a high moisture content, it can become a haven for small pests and critters including…

 Do you have equipment in your crawlspace like a water heater, ductwork, or furnace?
-If so, the high moisture content in the crawlspace can cause rust and corrosion that damages these items and shortens their service life. crawlspace moisture will also degrade insulation that is installed between crawlspace floor joists.
+If so, the high moisture content in the crawlspace can cause rust and corrosion to these items, shortening their service life.
+Crawlspace moisture will also degrade insulation installed between crawlspace floor joists.

 Air with higher moisture content is more difficult, and thus more costly, to heat or cool.

 A study done by Advanced Energy shows the detrimental impact of vented or unsealed crawlspaces.
-They have concluded that, in the same conditions, sealed crawlspaces are not impacted by outdoor conditions to the extent of untreated crawlspaces.
+They found that sealed crawlspaces are not impacted by outdoor conditions to the extent of untreated crawlspaces.
 Because of this, the untreated crawlspaces are significantly more at risk to the above issues.

 To ensure that these issues do not persist, they must be treated properly.
 Below, find our solutions to these crawlspace problems: